 Our log analytics calculate descriptive statistics and probability distributions.
-These assist organizations understand processes beyond BPMN diagrams, communicate results to stakeholders, and perform additional advanced analyses, and kick-off turnkey simulations.
+These assist organizations understand processes beyond BPMN diagrams, communicate results to stakeholders, perform additional advanced analyses, and kick-off turnkey simulations.
 For example, the descriptive statistics may be used to develop rather precise data-driven Key Performance Indicators (KPI), which help drive improvement.
 In combination, the descriptive statistics and probability distributions may be used as inputs for sophisticated simulations.

 Event Counts: These values represent the total number of events which flowed across the trace from State A (rows) to State B (columns).

 Transition Probability with Re-Work: These values represent the portion of events which entered State B (column) from State A (row).
 For each row, the sum of transition probabilities equals 1.0.
 “Re-work” is represented as values along the diagonal.
 This means that an activity state is repeated, rather than transitioning to a different activity state.

 Mean, Median, and Mode of Event Time: These are basic descriptive statistics based upon the transition time from a preceding State A (rows) to the follow-on State B (columns).
 These statistics are calculated both in linear space and log space.